 Now, first off I should state that sometimes this isn’t practical.
 When I go away on weekend hiking trips, many times I will stay in a guest house, hotel or bed and breakfast.

-Warning: be careful putting hiking boots too close to a direct heat source or in too hot a room as it will damage them!
+Warning: be careful putting hiking boots too close to a direct heat source or in too hot a room as it could damage them!

 Now, you’re just confused huh 🙂